IP Exhaustion Crisis in AKS Networking (Kubenet vs. Azure CNI)

 • You want to avoid managing User Defined Routes (UDRs) manually.

-The Solution: Azure CNI Overlay
+Solution: Azure CNI Overlay

 What if we want the performance and features of Azure CNI, but the IP efficiency of Kubenet?